Mortgage Default: What It Is, How To Avoid It And What To Do If Your Home Is On The Line

-The real estate market has been going strong for the past few years.
+The real estate business has been going strong for the past few years.
 Despite the healthy market, there are still homeowners who struggle to make payments on their mortgage every month.

-Your mortgage goes into default when you can’t manage your monthly payments anymore.
-Are you teetering on the precipice of mortgage default or already in default?
+Your mortgage defaults when you can’t make your monthly payments anymore.
+Are you teetering on the precipice of mortgage default or are you already in default?
 If so, we have some tips to help you.

-What Happens If Your Mortgage Goes Into Default?
+What Happens If Your Home Goes Into Default?

 There are a few ways you might default on your mortgage.
 The most common being if you stop making your monthly payments.
-But there are other ways you might inadvertently break your home loan contract and send your mortgage into default.
-They include not paying your property taxes (due annually), not paying your homeowners insurance, transferring the title to a new owner without your lender’s permission or severely damaging the property and value of your home.
+But there are other ways you might break your home loan contract and send your mortgage into default, including not paying your property taxes, not paying your homeowners insurance, transferring the title to a new owner without your lender’s permission or severely damaging the property and value of your home.

 Let’s say you’re unable to pay the outstanding balance.
 The next step the lender takes is to foreclose on the home.
 This process usually isn’t instantaneous – federal law requires lenders to wait 120 days before foreclosing on a home (though the process varies from state to state).